-Contract: This Contract with all accompanying Appendices and any subsequent amendments and addenda.
+Contract: This Contract including all accompanying Appendices and any subsequent amendments.

 Continuing Services: Continuing Services as defined in clause 3.

-Solution: A collective term used to describe the software applications(s), provided to the Customer by the Supplier in order to fulfil the Contract.
+Solution: the software applications(s), provided to the Customer by the Supplier in order to fulfil the Contract.

-Parties: The Customer and the Supplier, and in the Singular, Party, either of said Parties.
+Parties: The Customer and the Supplier, and in the singular, Party, either of said Parties.

-Standard Terms: The Supplier’s standard terms and conditions for the provision og the Services, cf. Appendix 3.
+Standard Terms: The Supplier’s standard terms and conditions for the provision of the Services, cf. Appendix 3.

 Services: The Solution, Continuing Services, Implementation Services, and Services as per Order as defined in clause 3.
-The Services are delivered to the Customer as ”Software-as-a-Service” (”SaaS”), which represents a way of delivering a cloud service where users access software applications over the internet.
+The Services are delivered to the Customer as ”Software-as-a-Service” (”SaaS”), which is a way of delivering a cloud service where users access software applications over the internet.

 Background and objective